Chinese real estate crisis (2020–present): Evergrande

 On 29 January, Evergrande was ordered to liquidate, when a Hong Kong-based court found that it did not have a viable restructuring plan.
 Trading was halted for stocks in China Evergrande, China Evergrande New Energy Vehicle Group, and Evergrande Property Services.
 Upon trading being halted on 29 January, the China Evergrande Group stock price had fallen to a record low of HK$0.16 (US$0.02).

-However, the Hong Kong court decision came on the same day as a memorandum of understanding between Hong Kong and Beijing on the reciprocal enforcement of rulings in civil cases came into effect.
+However, the Hong Kong court decision came on the same day as a Memorandum of understanding between Hong Kong and Beijing on the reciprocal enforcement of rulings in civil cases came into effect.
 This memorandum of understanding states that cross-border enforcement can be refused if legal proceedings are initiated in Hong Kong before a mainland Chinese court hears the case or the defendant is not given a reasonable opportunity to mount a defence.

 According to a report by US media company Fortune, Evergrande bonds traded at one percent of their face value in February 2024.
-The report stated that this could serve as a warning to global investors in other Chinese property companies, e.g. Country Garden Holdings: "Investors probably did not fully appreciate the risk of state intervention.
-Apportioning losses between domestic creditors and foreign creditors will be political," David Knutson, chair of The Credit Roundtable, was quoted as saying.
+The report stated that this could serve as a warning to global investors in other Chinese property companies, e.g. Country Garden Holdings.
+David Knutson, chair of The Credit Roundtable, was quoted as saying: "Investors probably did not fully appreciate the risk of state intervention.
+Apportioning losses between domestic creditors and foreign creditors will be political".
 In February 2024, Evergrande liquidators also prepared for a potential lawsuit against its former auditor PwC.

 Evergrande stated on 19 March 2024 that the China Securities Regulatory Commission (CSRC) had found that the company had overstated its revenue in 2019 by 214 billion yuan (nearly US$30 billion), or about half, and in 2020 its revenue was overstated by nearly 80%, or 350 billion yuan (US$48.6 billion), totalling US$78 billion.
 For example, apartments were marked as ready to occupy when the land was still vacant.
 This allowed Evergrande to issue bonds (debt) that contributed to its collapse.
 The CSRC also suspected problems with the bonds Evergrande issued.
 The regulator fined Evergrande 4.2 billion yuan (US$333 million) for falsifying its revenue, among other violations.

-On 22 August 2024, PricewaterhouseCoopers LLP's China unit told its customers that it expected to be banned from working in China for six months due to its involvement in the Evergrande scandal.
-PricewaterhouseCoopers, approved Evergrande's financial statements at during 2019 and 2020, and was fined US$62 million.
+On 22 August 2024, PricewaterhouseCoopers LLP's China unit (PwC) told its customers that it expected to be banned from working in China for six months due to its involvement in the Evergrande scandal.
+PwC approved Evergrande's financial statements for 2019 and 2020, and was fined US$62 million.